-Planning innovation has been driven by the growth of smart cities.
+Planning and building innovation has been driven by the growth of smart cities.
 CyberCity3D (CC3D) is a geospatial-modelling innovator specialising in the production of smart 3D building models.
 It creates smart digital 3D buildings to help the architectural, engineering and construction sector visualise and communicate design and data with CC3D proprietary software.
 The models integrate with 3D geographic information system platforms, such as Autodesk and ESRI, and can stream 3D urban building data to Cesium’s open architecture virtual 3D globe.
 It provides data for urban, energy, sustainability and design planning, and works in conjunction with many smart city SaaS platforms such as Cityzenith.

 8. Modular Construction

 Modular construction is one of the most popular developments in civil engineering where a building is constructed off-site using the same materials and designed to the same standards as conventional on-site construction.
 This innovative building technique limits environmental disruption, delivering components as and when needed, and turning construction into a logistics exercise.
 It also has strong sustainability benefits, from fewer vehicle movements to less waste.
 With up to 70 per cent of a building produced as components, it allows a move towards “just in time” manufacturing and delivery.
 In use in the United States and UK, Chinese developer Broad Sustainable Building recently completed a 57-storey skyscraper in 19 working days using this method.